Learning with Selectively Labeled Data from Multiple Decision-makers: Introduction

 \section{Introduction}

 The problem of \emph{selective labels} is common in many decision-making applications involving human subjects.
-In these applications, each individual receives a certain decision that in turn determines whether the individual's outcome label is observed.
-For example, in judicial bail decision-making, the outcome of interest is whether a defendant returns to the court without comitting another crime were the defendant released.
-But this outcome cannot be observed if the bail is denied.
-In lending, the default status of a loan applicant cannot be observed if the loan application is not approved.
-In hiring, a candidate's job performance cannot be observed if the candidate is not hired.
+In these applications, each individual receives a certain decision, which in turn determines whether the individual’s outcome label is observed.
+For example, in judicial bail, the label of interest is whether a defendant returns to court without committing another crime if released.
+However, this label cannot be observed if bail is denied.
+Similarly, in lending, the default status of a loan applicant cannot be observed if the loan is not approved.
+In hiring, a candidate’s job performance cannot be observed if the candidate is not hired.

-The selective label problem poses serious challenges to develop effective machine learning algorithms to aid decision-making \citep{lakkaraju2017selective,kleinberg2018human}.
-Indeed, the labeled data may not be representative of the full population that will receive the decisions, which is also known as a \emph{selection bias} problem.
-As a result, good performance on the labeled subjects may not translate into good performance for the full population, and machine learning models trained on the selectively labeled data may perform poorly when deployed in the wild.
-This is particularly concerning when historical decisions depended on \emph{unobservable} variables not recorded in the data, as is often the case when historical decisions were made by humans.
-Then the labeled data and the full population can differ substantially in terms of factors unknown to the machine learning modelers.
+The selective label problem presents significant challenges for developing effective machine learning (ML) algorithms to support decision-making \citep{lakkaraju2017selective,kleinberg2018human,de2021leveraging}.
+Specifically, labeled data may not be representative of the broader population to which decisions will be applied, creating a classic \emph{selection bias} issue.
+As a result, models trained on selectively labeled data may perform well on the observed subjects but fail to generalize to the full population when deployed in real-world settings.
+This challenge becomes even more critical when historical decisions relied on \emph{unobservable} factors not captured in the available data, as is common when human decision-makers are involved.
+In such cases, the labeled data can differ substantially from the broader population due to unknown factors, further complicating the development of reliable ML models.